Far Eastern Party

 The Far Eastern Party was a sledging component of the 1911–1914 Australasian Antarctic expedition, which investigated the previously unexplored coastal regions of Antarctica west of Cape Adare.
-Led by Douglas Mawson, the party aimed to explore the area far to the east of their main base in Adélie Land, pushing about 500 mi towards Victoria Land.
+Led by Australian geologist Douglas Mawson, the party aimed to explore the area far to the east of their main base in Adélie Land, pushing about 500 mi towards Victoria Land.
 Accompanying Mawson were Belgrave Edward Ninnis, a lieutenant in the Royal Fusiliers, and Swiss ski expert Xavier Mertz; the party used sledge dogs to increase their speed across the ice.
 Initially they made good progress, crossing two huge glaciers on their route south-east.

 On 14 December 1912, with the party more than 311 mi from the safety of the main base at Cape Denison, Ninnis and the sledge he was walking beside broke through the snow lid of a crevasse and were lost.
 Their supplies now severely compromised, Mawson and Mertz turned back west, gradually shooting the remaining sledge dogs for food to supplement their scarce rations.
 As they crossed the first glacier on their return journey Mertz became sick, making progress difficult.
 After almost a week of making very little headway Mertz died, leaving Mawson to carry on alone.